garrettmk/minutes/README.md

-# Getting Started with Create React App
+# Minutes

+Minutes is a simple timer app, similar to the timer function in iOS: you tell it how long to run, and you get a reminder when it's finished.
+I wanted a very simple project I could use to practice conceptualizing, designing, building and deploying an app - basically, all the *other* parts of creating an app, besides writing code.

+Tech stack:
+* React + TypeScript
+* styled-components

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so you get all the usual scripts.

 ## Available Scripts